preinagel/ratrixcam/docs/SetUpInstructions.md

 (if a version number is displayed, you’re good)

 8. Close the terminal window, turn wireless off or put in Airplane Mode
-9. Set the computer name as desired.
-Label computer box with name and MAC address.
+9. Label computer box with name and MAC address.
-10. Connect any thumb drive or SSD drive, set its name to ‘data’ (to test video output)
+10. Connect any USB drive, set its name to ‘data’ (to test video output)
 11. Connect the powered USB hubs into thunderbolt ports (left hub in left port, right hub in next one), connect the hubs to power sources, and power on only the ports you plan to use
 12. Connect any USB camera to each of the 4 ports on each hub
-13. Open the ratrixcam folder, and copy config.json and  cam_start.scpt to the desktop (you can rename if desired)
+13. Open the ratrixcam folder, and copy config.json and  cam_start.scpt to the desktop (rename if desired)
 14. Click the script to open it and edit the paths
   - path includes the username you are logged in as, on the mac
   - change “config.json” to the path and name of your renamed config file